commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 - Describe your sample preparation

-This step requires the following material and tasks.
+To prepare samples, we used the following material and proceeded as mentionned below.

 Material :
 - Tweezers